Researchers have devised a new technology that may soon enable women to “self-administer long-acting contraceptives” in a matter of seconds.

 Researchers led by Wei Li, a postdoctoral researcher at the Georgia Institute of Technology in Atlanta, devised an innovative technology that would deliver the contraceptive levonorgestrel through a microneedle skin patch.

-Mark Prausnitz, a Regents’ Professor in the School of Chemical and Biomolecular Engineering at Georgia Tech, is the corresponding author of the paper, which they have published in the journal Nature Biomedical Engineering.
+Mark Prausnitz, a Regents’ Professor in the School of Chemical and Biomolecular Engineering at Georgia Tech, is the corresponding author of the paper, which they have

 For their contraceptive method, Li and colleagues used microneedle skin patch technology, which scientists have already developed for administering vaccines.